 • Producers (brand owners) can choose the labelling scheme.

-• Plastic films and flexibles to be labelled by 31st March 2027.
+• Plastic films and flexibles are to be labelled by March 31 2027.

-• Biodegradable / compostable materials to be labelled as “Do Not Recycle”.
+• Biodegradable / compostable materials are to be labelled as "Do Not Recycle".

-• Communication will be required on pack on how to recycle – What, How, and Where.
+• The pack will require communication on how to recycle – What, How, and Where.

 EPR is being implemented around the world.
 Adopters include: